Purpose of the Idaho Archaeological Society

 -

-Archaeology is the scientific study of the human past through its material remains.
+Archaeology is the scientific study of the human past through its remains.
 As an environmental science that explores past human-environmental interactions, it is uniquely positioned to study long-term culture change.
-As such, the discipline not only provides a history of the past but a link to contemporary issues of climate change, global warming and resource sustainability.
+As such, the discipline not only provides a history of the past, but also a link to contemporary issues of climate change, global warming, and resource sustainability.

 Archaeology in Idaho